masoodbinmohammad/my-full-stack-developer-resources/README.md

 # My Full Stack Developer Resources

-These are list of my go to resources for my day to day work.
+These are the collection of resources that i refer to in my day to day life.